-Anthropic acquired Bun as Claude Code crossed the $1 billion revenue milestone.
-That is the headline.
-Nick Nisi joins Jerod Santo and Adam Stacoviak to work through what that deal means for the JavaScript runtime ecosystem, and why Sourcegraph spun out Amp as a separate company called Amp, Inc. These are not minor reshuffles.
-They signal where AI development tooling money is consolidating.
+Anthropic acquired Bun as Claude Code crossed a $1 billion revenue milestone.
+That single fact reframes the entire JavaScript and AI tooling conversation for 2025.
+Nick Nisi joins Jerod Santo and Adam Stacoviak to map out what that deal means for the runtime wars, why Sourcegraph spun Amp out as a separate company, and why GitHub is losing ground it once took for granted.
+The Zig project's migration from GitHub to Codeberg is the canary in that coal mine.

 [READ ORIGINAL →]